 Panoramic Journeys has a BHAG (Big Hairy Audacious Goal).
 We are on a mission to scale up climate action more than anyone would ever consider a small company could do.
-Net Zero doesn’t seem ambitious enough, so once we are carbon negative – we aim to achieve Climate Positivity and to be directly and indirectly responsible for sequestering 1million tonnes of CO2.
-We are still working out the timeline and means of measuring this.
-Get in touch if you can help!
+Net Zero doesn’t seem ambitious enough, so once we are carbon negative – we aim to achieve Climate Positivity.
+We are proud to be a signatory and launch partner of the Glasgow Declaration and are dedicated to the 5 pri

 Panoramic Journeys has been obsessively focusing on “The Triple Win” for the last few decades.
 When we see the impact of climate change on the countries that we love so much, the work that we have been doing seems depressingly token.
 There is nothing quite like seeing the reality of melting permafrost to make you want to hit the “STOP” button.

 One of the ways in which we plan to get started with this mission is to collaborate with others who are on similar paths.
 We are proud to be joining a collective of travel companies, organisations and industry professionals who believe tourism should declare a climate emergency.
 We are also a part of this Climate Friendly Travel Registry.

 We acknowledge the science stating we have one decade to address the climate crisis.
 We accept we have a responsibility to tell the truth, act now, and work together to help turn it around.